 Jackie Robinson Day was established in 2004 by the MLB as a commemoration for Robinson.
 It is observed annually on April 15th.
 Every year, players and on-field personnel wear his number 42 jersey in honor of his legacy.

-Facts about Jackie Robinson Day
+Top 8 Facts for Jackie Robinson Day in 2026

 In the News and Trending in the US for Jackie Robinson Day